kiytiro/csharpApp/README.md

 # CSharp Jenkins Pipeline

-This example demonstrates the Jenkins pipeline file syntax.
+This example demonstrates the Jenkins pipeline file syntax to process Microsoft CSharp project.
 The HelloWorld Microsoft solution file is provided.

 ### Assumptions:
 The Microsoft Visual Studio 2017 is intalled on the Jenkins server.